GoogleChrome/workbox/docs/getting-started/sw-lib.md

 ## Runtime caching

 Implementing runtime caching requires matching URLs to caching strategies.
-Specify URLs using strings, express style routes, or regex expressions.
+Specify URLs using express style routes, or regex expressions.
 For the caching strategy use a built-in handler or define your own.

-To connect a URL to a caching strategy, call `goog.swlib.router.registerRoute(capture, handler)`.
+To register a caching strategy for a URL, call `goog.swlib.router.registerRoute(capture, handler)`.
 This method takes two parameters: